calvinmetcalf/catiline/README.md

 on browsers that don't support web workers function is executed in normal process.

-The worker has access to to a function "send" which it can use to send messeges back without returning, but that doesn't work on in process with multiple workers.
+The worker has access to to a function "send" which it can use to send messeges back without returning, be careful with this and certain built in methods, e.g setInterval will reset scope on you.

 I set up a [quick demo](http://calvinmetcalf.github.com/communist/)